Duan Qirui: World War I

 In Europe World War I had reached a crucial point by 1916–17.
 Duan saw an opportunity to ingratiate China with the European powers and the US by declaring on the side of the Allies against Central powers.
 However, Duan was opposed again by both the president and vice-president, along with most of the parliament.
 He was impatient to gain parliament's approval through negotiation and resorted to bullying tactics with organized mobs.
 In response, president Li Yuanhong in May 1917 dismissed Duan as premier after parliament had voted to ask for his resignation.

 At this juncture a monarchist general, Zhang Xun, marched his army into Beijing and announced the restoration of the Qing dynasty on July 1, 1917.
 Outraged, the other Beiyang generals, led by vice-president Feng Guozhang, mobilized their forces and ended the short-lived restoration attempt.
 Duan was returned to power while Li Yuanhong, having had enough of Beiyang politics, resigned the presidency.
 A few days later, on August 14, 1917, China entered the First World War on the side of the Allies.
-Duan declared war on Germany and Austria-Hungary Empire and took back Germany's settlement and Austria Hungary's settlement in Tianjin.
+Duan declared war on Germany and Austria-Hungary and took back Germany's settlement and Austria Hungary's settlement in Tianjin.
 By entering the war, Duan hoped for some quid pro quo from China's new allies, such as the cancellation of many of the indemnities and concessions that China had been forced to sign in the past.
 He also hoped that China could gain international prestige by involving itself in "The Great War".

 Duan's strategy now was to negotiate financial loans with Japan, in exchange for concessions, to fund a military buildup for the conquest of the south.
 The political cover for this army was the entry of China into the First World War.
 With the poor state of the government's credit and European wartime expenses making both Western and domestic financing impossible, he secretly negotiated the first of the Nishihara Loans with Japan on September 29, 1917.
 In exchange he offered Japan the right to station troops in Shandong province as well as the right to build and run two new Shandong railroads.
 There would be a high political price to pay when these negotiations came to light later on, but in the meantime Duan got the money for his army.
 This later became part of the reason for the Shandong Problem.